 The undergraduate programme offered by the Department focuses on social and cultural anthropology, as well as archaeology.
 The courses cover a wide range of topics, including

-- the principles and methodology of anthropology
+- the principles and research methodology of anthropology

 - ethnographic studies of China, Hong Kong and the world